-- The EPC expects teachers to control verbal disruption with verbal control techniques. - The EPC exacts more serious punishments as the level of force used by a teacher to control verbal disruption rises from touch control to Defense level force. - The EPC allows teachers to use higher levels of force to protect themselves. - Mitigating and aggravating factors are significant.
+- The EPC expects teachers to control verbal disruption with verbal control techniques.
+The EPC exacts more control verbal disruption with verbal control techniques. - The EPC exacts more serious punishments as the level of force used by a teacher to control verbal disruption rises from touch control to Defense level force. - The EPC allows teachers to use higher levels of force to protect themselves. - Mitigating and aggravating factors are significant.
 They influenced most EPC decisions and accompany any variance from standard responses. - In 1992-93, the EPC was consistent in punishing teachers for using excessive force.